-- by historic buildings, street patterns, archaeological remains, landscape and other physical remnants of its past.
+- 4.4.1 Gloucester has a unique and rich heritage formed by historic buildings, street patterns, archaeological remains, landscape and other physical remnants of its past.
 A city of intense urban activity for nearly two thousand years, it has a special legacy of nationally significant heritage from all historic periods.
 Gloucester's heritage is a central component in the identity of the city.
 It defines much of what is locally distinctive about the city and that impacts on how the city's residents and visitors feel, use and perceive the city.
-This has wide reaching implications on the image of the city, the economy, tourism, legibility and the health and wellbeing of the city's residents. - The historic environment, consisting of 4.4.2 archaeological remains, historic buildings, townscapes and landscapes, including locally significant assets and their settings in addition to designated and statutorily protected features, will be valued, protected, preserved, enhanced and managed for its contribution to character, local distinctiveness and sustainability.
+This has wide reaching implications on the image of the city, the economy, tourism, legibility and the health and wellbeing of the city's residents. - 4.4.2 The historic environment, consisting of archaeological remains, historic buildings, townscapes and landscapes, including locally significant assets and their settings in addition to designated and statutorily protected features, will be valued, protected, preserved, enhanced and managed for its contribution to character, local distinctiveness and sustainability.
 New development should seek to safeguard, and where possible enhance, heritage assets and their settings.
 Development will be required to respect and respond positively to designated heritage assets and their settings, avoiding loss or harm to their significance.
 Proposals that involve securing a viable future use or improvement to an asset on the Heritage at Risk register will be supported.